tuandpham75/User-to-Root-Attack-Detection/README.md

 # User-to-Root-Attack-Detection

-This project analyzes event logs and detects whether or not there is a malicious attempt to login
+This project analyzes event logs and detects whether or not there is a malicious attempt to gain administration priveliges.